WriteCodeEveryday/darnbrokenrails/README.md

 Pull requests are welcome with any changes, additions, new tooling or just any general feedback.
 Issues are also welcome; however, build issues will take low priority, since this project's dependencies are just too old to successfully build in some configurations and I don't have the resources to dedicate to fixing build issues at current time.

 Be aware, you may have to manually increase your version of Rails beyond the set 3.2.22.5 in order to use fancy features like generators when making changes to the code.

+# License
+This code is licensed under CC0 with the understanding that you were warned it was not secure and you may credit me and other contributors if you so please.